 Configure breakpoints dialog (single radio buttons should be checkboxes)

-#4 Updated by Christopher Brooks about 14 years ago
+#4 Updated by Christopher Brooks over 16 years ago

 My changes are in the Ptolemy CVS tree.
 I'm not totally sure

 how these changes get propagated to the Kepler build.